tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_testing_assumptions.md

 I haven't had an editor for years.
 In fact, the only time I've ever had an editor was at my first tech writing job, where we had a dozen writers.
 The editor focused mostly on style.

-I remember one time our editor was on vacation, and I got to play the editor role.
-I tried testing out the instructions and found that about a quarter of the time, I got lost.
+I remember one time our editor was on vacation, and I got to play the editor role in her absence.
+As interim editor, I tried testing out the instructions and found that about a quarter of the time, I got lost.
 The instructions either missed a step, needed a screenshot, built on assumptions I didn't know, or had other issues.

-The response, when you give instructions back to the writer, is usually the old "Oh, users will know that."
-The problem is that we're usually so disconnected with the actual user experience &mdash; we rarely see users trying out docs &mdash; we can't recognize the "users-will-know-how-to-do-that" statement for the fallacy that it is.
+The response, when you give instructions back to the writer, is usually, "Oh, users will know that."
+The problem is that we're usually so disconnected with the actual user experience (since we rarely see users trying out docs), we can't recognize the "users-will-know" statement for the fallacy that it is.

-How do you test instructions without a dedicated editor, without a group of users, and without any formal structure in place?
-At the very least, you can ask a colleague to try out the instructions.

 ## Using your colleagues as test subjects

+If you have access to real users who can test your docs, great.
+Take advantage of this situation.
+But if you don't, how do you test instructions without a dedicated editor, without a group of users, and without any formal structure in place?
+At the very least, you can ask a colleague or product team member to try out the instructions.

 Other technical writers are usually both curious and helpful when you ask them to try out your instructions.
 And when other technical writers start to walk through your steps, they recognize discrepancies in style that are worthy of discussion in themselves.